• Daniel Baker

-Beginning Sunday, we’ll, Lord willing, spend eight weeks looking at the book of Psalms (and one looking at Acts 2).
+Beginning Sunday, April 11, we’ll spend eight weeks looking at the book of Psalms (and one looking at Acts 2).
 The title of the series is “A Heart for God.”
 The reason for the title is that’s what we hope you experience, a greater heart for God.

 The Psalms meets us wherever we are—even in the most desperate of all places—and draw our heart to God as the Good Shepherd, the Almighty Creator, the One Faithful to his promises, the one sure and steady anchor in a world collapsing all around us.

 It is a vast book, 150 individual works written over a period of a thousand years, beginning with the Prayer of Moses (Psalm 90) and ending with God’s people remembering their time in Babylon after the exile (Psalm 137).
 That diversity is also found in the variety of individual experiences captured in these 150 works.
 A Psalm might be written by a man hiding in a cave or written for the gathered people of God on a feast day.